eatdust/wipistepper/README.md

 0, 0 (my board wiring switches the motor off for en=1).

-The driver board is in stepmode=8, the motor has a step angle of 1.8 degrees and we want to generate software pulses of 10 milliseconds width (these should be set to what the driving board is capable of).
+The driver board is in stepmode=8, the motor has a step angle of 1.8 degrees and we want to generate software pulses of 10 microseconds width (these should be set to what the driving board is capable of).
-For the PWM, a pulse width of 8 milliseconds is set over a range of 4096.
+For the PWM, a pulse width of 8 microseconds is set over a range of 4096.